Souhlasíte s používáním Cookies?

 Explore the colours, flavours and life of Budapest’s markets

-Morning: Visit to Central Market Hall, local lunch at Fakanál Restaurant, right inside the market.
+Morning: Visit to Central Market Hall, discover the city’s largest and most iconic indoor market, housed in a stunning 19th-century building near the Danube, local lunch at Fakanál Restaurant, right inside the market.

 Afternoon: Free time for final walks, shopping, or riverside cafés, departure transfer to the airport.